End of Life Law - Voluntary Assisted Dying -FAQs

 • have decision-making capacity,

-• have a disease, illness or medical condition that will cause death within a specified time period, and
+• have a disease, illness or medical condition that will cause death within a specified time period (except in the ACT where there is no timeframe until death), and

 • have a condition that is advanced and causing intolerable suffering.